arturshyshko/automyte/src/automyte/PLANS.md

 ## VCS

-1. Update whole Git implementation
-1. Handle situation when requested branch already exists for worktree?
-1. Think about pushing to remote, PRs and auth for them?
 1. Add support for File | Filter objects in git.add() implementation
 1. Think about the whole remote validation and setup? like, I want to use remote='smth' instead of 'origin'
 1. allow using stash for git, based on vcsconfig.non_disruption_strategy = 'stash' | 'worktree' ??
 1. Think about running git amend?
 Add OnMode(amend='...', run='...') guard?
 It would also require to update vcs interface?
+1. Think about pushing to remote, PRs and auth for them?
 1. Add vcs.pr() task which will check if you have gh (or other client) installed and call them

 ## History